Daniella Gibbs Léger

 Senior Vice President, Communications and Strategy

-Expertise: Race, media, politics
+Expertise: Race, media, politics, elections

 Daniella Gibbs Léger is the Senior Vice President for Communications and Strategy at American Progress.
 Previously, she was the organization’s Senior Vice President for American Values and New Communities, where her work focused on the intersection of politics, race, demographic change, religion, and values.